coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

 The following is the full configuration of this plugin in TOML format with complete documentation of each config parameter.
 ```
-# MQTT Input plugin that can connect to a remote or local MQTT broker.
-# Does not perform security checks requires authentication parameters yet.
-# Can subscribe to several topics on the broker and collects messages on
-# those topics which can then be tagged with a specified string.
-This client
-# also reconnect to the broker if it loses connection with broker unnaturally
 [inputs.mqtt.<name>]

     # the hostname or IP address of the remote broker